Bedrock-OSS/regolith-docs/docs/developing-filters/filter-definition.md

     }
 }
 ```
-This snippet shows how to define a local filter named `my_local_filter` that runs a Python script located in the `filters/local_filter/main.py` file.
-Different kinds of filters have different properties, please refer to the specific filter type in the Filters documentation section for more information.
+In this example, a local filter named `my_local_filter` runs a Python script located at `filters/my_local_filter/main.py`.
+Different filter types require specific properties - refer to the documentation for each filter type for more details.

 (online-filter-definition)=
 ## Online Filter Definition (filter.json)
 The {ref}`online filters<online-filters>` keep their filter definitions in the `filters` property of their filter.json file.
 The `filters` list in the filter.json is kind of like a mix of `filterDefinitions` and `filters` from config.json.
 They contain the definition part of the local filter (with `runWith` proeprty and propertis specific to the filter type) and {ref}`the properties from filters property in config.json<project-config-referencing-filters>`.

-Online filters, can't reference other online filters, and they can't reference profiles.
+Online filters, can't reference other online filters, and profiles.